guybedford/jspm-beta-guide/static-builds-with-rollup-optimization.md

 Let's create a `dist` folder then output a built component into this folder:

 ```
-jspm build jspm-react-component - react dist/jspm-react-component.js \
+jspm build jspm-react-component/component.js dist/jspm-react-component.js \
+  --externals react
   --format umd --global-name jspmReactComponent --global-deps "{'react':'React'}" --skip-source-maps
 ```

 To break down the options we've provided:

-* On the first line, we indicate we want to build the _expression_ `jspm-react-component - react` into the output build file `dist/jspm-react-component.js`.
+* On the first line, we indicate we want to build the module `jspm-react-component/component.js` into the output build file `dist/jspm-react-component.js`.
-* This build _expression_ uses tree arithmetic.
-The use of the space-separated ` - `
-  operator indicates we build `jspm-react-component` and all its dependencies except for `react` and all its dependencies.
+* `--externals react` indicates that React should be excluded from the build as a dependency.
 * `--format umd` outputs a built file that will work as AMD, CommonJS or a global.
 * `--global-name jspmReactComponent` means that when running as a global, it will create `global.jspmReactComponent` as the value of `jspm-react-component`